Subleading Effects in Soft-Gluon Emission at One-Loop in Massive QCD: The one-loop soft operator

 where $\mathbf{P}(\mu,c)$ strips the amplitude of the polarization vector and leaves the four-vector index $\mu$ instead.
 The derivatives on the right-hand side of Eq.~\eqref{eq:Ward} complete the set of derivatives occurring in the soft operator.

 Remarkably, the soft-operator for a massless (anti-)quark on line $i$ is exactly the same as that for a gluon.
 This is a consequence of a relationship between double emissions from quark and gluon lines, which is valid at leading and subleading order.
-In particular, the relevant contributions have the following structure in the Feynman gauge used in the present calculation.
+In particular, the relevant contributions have the following structure in the Feynman gauge used in the present calculation\footnote{The result for double-gluon emission from a quark line can be obtained with the help of next-to-eikonal Feynman rules presented in Ref.~\cite{Laenen:2010uz}.}.

 and

 where we have used transversality, $p_i^\alpha = -l^\alpha-q^\alpha$.
 The common coefficients $\mathcal{C}_{\text{NA},\text{A}}$ and $\mathcal{C}_{\text{NA},\text{A}}^{\mu\nu}$ are linear in $\epsilon^*$ and $\epsilon^*_j$ and depend on the momenta $p_i$, $l$ and $q$.
 We do not reproduce their values as they are lengthy and not particularly illuminating.
 Eq.~\eqref{eq:blob_quark} is also valid for a massive quark with exactly the same coefficients.
 The vector $\epsilon^*_j$ is not assumed transverse to $l$ as it represents the remaining part of the diagram with attachment to line $j$.
 A propagator is only included on the line with momentum $p_i+l+q$.
 The terms on the last line in Eq.~\eqref{eq:blob_gluon} yield scaleless integrals.
 Integrals over $l$ corresponding to diagrams containing the left-hand sides of Eqs.~\eqref{eq:blob_quark}~and~\eqref{eq:blob_gluon} are thus identical if expressed through $J_i - \mathbf{K}_i$ according to Eqs.~\eqref{eq:K}.